tvharikrishna/HariKrishna__Wheeled_Mobile_Robots/README.md

 <h1>🔻 What is HKBOT?</h1>
 <p align="justify">
 <p align='justify'>
-▸ HK Bot is an autonomous mobile robot which I have engineered with a deep passion for robotics.
+▸ HK Bot is an autonomous mobile robot which I have engineered with a deep passion for Robotics & AI.
 It is a sophisticated piece of technology that stands at the intersection of autonomous mobility and manipulative dexterity. </p>

 <!-- HKBOT Image -->
 <p align="center">